phkaeser/wlmaker/doc/ROADMAP.md

 * Update build system to use libraries from the base system rather than the `dependencies/` subdirectory, if versions are avaialble.
+  * Upgrade to wlroots 0.18.
+Verify if that & libdrm update works with lightdm.

+* Misc
+  * Expose the decoration manager configurables through the config file.

 ## Plan for 0.5